gsoft-inc/sg-orbit/README.md

 ### CI

-We use [Circle CI](https://circleci.com) as our continuous integration platform.
-To have access to our CI environment, ask to join the [gsoft-inc](https://github.com/gsoft-inc) on Github.
+[Circle CI](https://circleci.com) is the continuous integration platform for this repository.
+To have access to the CI environment, ask to join the [gsoft-inc](https://github.com/gsoft-inc) on Github.

 2 builds are currently configured: